PdoyleC/everyday-life/README.md

 - There are 5 search bars on the site.
 - There is a search bar for posts on the home page.
-- There is a search bar for Trips list where the user can searh for items they've entered.
+- There is a search bar for Trips list where the user can search for items they've entered.
-- There is a search bar for My Adventure, where the user can search for there own posts.
+- There is a search bar for My Adventure, where the user can search for their own posts.
 - There is a search bar for in the Following page.
 - There is a search bar for in the Liked page.